-APC Board meeting dates are fixed.
-A NoC that is considered to be a material change cannot be accredited and approved outside of our usual processes.
+PharmBA meeting dates are fixed.
+A NoC that is considered to be a material change cannot be accredited and approved outside of the usual process for these decision-making bodies.

 Summary of change process

 Once you have decided to make a change to your program(s):